Special Event Design

 Chad Ellenburg from Pleasant Valley Church in Winona, MN brings us this haunting commemoration of the Twin Towers.

-This stage design was for their series called Ground Zero.
-The idea was to use the significance of the day to show that every encounter with Christ in Scripture was a Ground Zero moment where nothing could stay the same.
+This stage design was created for a series called Ground Zero, built around the idea that every encounter with Christ in Scripture marked a defining moment—where nothing remained the same.

-To create the rubble they used 2″ foam board from Menards (similar to Home Depot).
-They cut out section with 5 openings for the rear section and 3 openings for the nearer sections.
-This allowed a bit of forced perspective.
+To represent the “rubble,” the team used 2″ foam board from Menards (similar to Home Depot).
+They cut sections with five openings for the rear panels and three for the front, creating a subtle forced perspective.

 4 responses to “Ground Zero”